AMWA-TV/info-006/docs/Device implementation How To.md

 Send the following JSON Formatted command to the NC-01 WebSocket Use the Session ID received in the previous command.
 In our case `3`: In the JSON command the value of `oid` 1 indicates we are directing this command at the root block.
 The `methodId` 1 is the `getter` command and the `id` level and index of 2 and 10 respectively targets the `2p10` `NcBlockMemberDescriptor` members of the root block.

+Note that the value for your session will depend on if other sessions are open to the control client.
+Typically, you will receive the value `1` for your initial session but in all cases you should use the session id you receive with the initial session creation for your subsequent interactions with the device.

 ```

 {